- The threat

 Oak processionary moth (Thaumetopoea processionea, OPM) was first accidentally introduced to Britain in 2005, and it is theoretically possible that if it were to spread it could survive and breed in much of England and Wales.
 The larvae, or caterpillars, of OPM are a pest because they can affect the health of oak trees, people and animals.

 OPM caterpillars are most easily recognised by their distinctive habit of moving about in late spring and early summer in nose-to-tail processions, from which they derive their name, and the fact that they live and feed almost exclusively on oak trees.
 They can sometimes be seen processing across the ground between oak trees, and clustering together as they feed on oak trees.

 They also build distinctive white, silken webbing nests on the trunks and branches of oak trees, and leave white, silken trails on the trunks and branches in early summer.
-These become discoloured after a short time, and more difficult to see as a result.
+These nests and trails become discoloured after a short time, and more difficult to see as a result.

 The adult moth is an undistinctive, brown moth very similar in appearance to other, harmless species.
 They are active from mid to late summer, and lay their eggs on the smaller twigs and branches in oak trees.
 Because of the difficulty in accurately identifying them, we do not require reports of moth sightings.